HiRide

 Subaru Outback: How To Use Cruise Control

-Cruise Control is a cool way to put your Subaru Outback on autopilot so to speak.
+Cruise Control is a cool way to put your Subaru Outback on autopilot, so to speak.
 In this setting, the vehicle can maintain speeds of 25mph or more without having to press the accelerator.
 However, it will not set at below 25mph.
 In addition, the feature disconnects when the brake is applied.
-Albeit this is a wonderful feature, be aware that cruise control can be dangerous on winding roads, in traffic, and on wet slippery or icy roads.
-With that being said, here are the uncomplicated steps to on how to set your Cruise Control.

 Contents

-1. Press the Cruise Control icon located on the RIGHT side of the steering wheel notated by the top arrow in the image (CC Icon).
+1. Press the Cruise Control icon located on the RIGHT side of the steering wheel, notated by the top arrow in the image (CC Icon).

 2. Once you reach your cruising speed, press the SET/− button (Middle Bottom).

-*You can now take your foot off of the accelerator and ride.
+4. You can now take your foot off of the accelerator and ride.

-• Additionally. you can press the RES/+ button to INCREASE your speed (Middle Top).
+5. Press the RES/+ button to INCREASE your speed (Middle Top).

-Outback’s Are Equipped With Cruise Control Eyesight
+Subaru Outbacks Are Equipped With Cruise Control Eyesight

-• With Eyesight, if you set your Cruise Control speed to 50mph, yet you notice it is only going 40mph, this is due to a vehicle in front of you.
-So if the vehicle ahead speeds up, your vehicle will increase the speed automatically to reach your SET cruising speed.
+With Eyesight, if you set your Cruise Control speed to 50mph, yet you notice it is only going 40mph, this is due to a vehicle in front of you.
+So if the vehicle ahead speeds up, your vehicle will increase the speed automatically to reach your set cruising speed.

-*Still using the buttons on the RIGHT side of the steering wheel.
+1. Still using the buttons on the RIGHT side of the steering wheel.

-• With your speed still SET, press the TOP LEFT button to move CLOSER to the vehicle ahead.
+2. With your speed still SET, press the TOP LEFT button to move CLOSER to the vehicle ahead.

-• Press the BOTTOM LEFT button to move FARTHER AWAY from the vehicle ahead.
+3. Press the BOTTOM LEFT button to move FARTHER AWAY from the vehicle ahead.

-• If you press the brake by mistake, just press RES/+ to resume the previous speed.
+5. If you press the brake by mistake, just press RES/+ to resume the previous speed.

 Cancel Cruise Control